 “Decentralized finance” seeks to use smart contracts to create financial products like loans that do not rely on third parties.
 Decentralized finance or “DeFi,” is one of the hottest areas of blockchain technology.

-There are several examples of smart contracts in decentralized finance.
-One of the most prominent are “stablecoins” — cryptocurrency tokens with a fixed value.
-One stablecoins, Dai, is pegged at a one-to-one value with the dollar.
+There are several examples of smart contracts in decentralized finance, including certain types of “stablecoins” — cryptocurrencies that are pegged to a fiat currency and are considered relatively stable, compared to the more volatile types of crypto.
+One stablecoin, Dai, is pegged at a one-to-one value with the dollar.
 Dai uses smart contracts for the creation of new tokens and governance of the entire token ecosystem.

 Recommended: What Is a Stablecoin?
 A Closer Look